ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-mz.md

 If you set `API_TYPE` to `public` then you need to specify a `proxy` parameter in addition.
 {: note}

+Ensure that both virtual server instances of the cluster have status `Active` and health status `OK` before running the `pcs resource config` command.
+{: important}

 Check the configured virtual IP address resource and the cluster status.